reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

 -------------------------

 We use `an Xpra display server <https://xpra.org/>`_ for the Vagrant machine.
-It allows headless operation and sharing GUI windows for pair programming.
+It allows headless operation and sharing of GUI windows for pair programming.

 When you run tests a per above instructions, the browser is fired up